 Create a spiral and shout "STOP" to determine when you cross off items, and the girls will have a fun future told.

-If you're looking for another throwback game, the girls will love this printable cootie catcher.
+If you're looking for another throwback game, introduce them to a classic with a printable cootie catcher.

 06 of 17